 Unless otherwise indicated by your proxy card, if you return a validly completed and executed proxy card or vote your proxy card by telephone or via the Internet, your shares will be voted FOR the nominees named below.
-Each of the nominees named below is a current director standing for re-election, and each was elected at the Annual Meeting of Stockholders held on May 21, 2018.
+In addition to the two new nominees, the other eight nominees named below are current directors standing for re-election who were elected at the Annual Meeting of Stockholders held on May 20, 2019.
 As of the date of this Proxy Statement, the Board has no reason to believe that any of the nominees named below will be unable or unwilling to serve.
 Each nominee named below has consented to being named in this Proxy Statement and to serve if elected.

 The following paragraphs provide information as of the date of this proxy statement about each nominee.
 As discussed in "Corporate Governance - Committees and Meetings of the Board - Nominating Committee" below, the Board seeks independent directors who represent a mix of backgrounds and experiences that will enhance the quality of the Board's deliberations and decisions.
+Our two new nominees provide additional age, geographic, and racial diversity to our board.
 Candidates shall have substantial experience or shall have achieved a high level of distinction in their fields.
 Certain individual qualifications and skills of our nominees that contribute to the Board's effectiveness as a whole in performing its oversight responsibilities are described below.

-Kevin J. McNamara Director since 1987 Age: 65 Mr. McNamara's experience, qualifications, attributes and skills include serving as President and Chief Executive Officer of the Company.
+Kevin J. McNamara Director since 1987 Age: 66

+Mr. McNamara's experience, qualifications, attributes and skills include serving as President and Chief Executive Officer of the Company.
 He has held these positions since August 1994 and May 2001, respectively.
 Previously, he served as Executive Vice President, Secretary and General Counsel from November 1993, August 1986 and August 1986, respectively, to August 1994.